sylviamusel/me/set3/readme.md

 start.append(step)
 return my_list

+Two step ranger
+I used a code: return range(start, stop, 2) and it is not returning what I wanted.
+Hmmm...

 SUPER ASKER
 Using the debug console allows you to test code before finalising and putting it in. eg. num = 36